Posted on behalf of Stephens, Anderson & Cummings on Jun 23, 2015 in Product Liability

 Accused of putting profits ahead of safety, a Takata executive says the airbag death toll could rise.
 The violently, explosive airbags are linked to eight deaths and more than 100 injuries worldwide.

 We have been following the Takata airbag recall for a decade.
-If you or someone you love has been injured by a faulty Takata airbag, consult Stephens, Anderson & Cummings to see if you are eligible for compensation.
+If you or someone you love has been injured by a faulty Takata airbag, consult a personal injury lawyer from Stephens, Anderson & Cummings to see if you are eligible for compensation.

 Eighth death linked to faulty airbags